 "But I had to make a $900 cut.
 The girls asked me not to dismiss any of them, as they each would take a $300 cut in addition to cuts .already applied.
 Another man took an extra $260 cut so that he would not be out of work.
 But I had the budget to take care of, and I am ready to challenge any city the size of Camden to show so nearly a balanced budget.
 Our plan is to pay as we go."

-to show you scores of families which have no money and they are taxpayers.
+"But I want to show you scores of families which have no money and they

-You say you have cut to the bone, but you should cut through the bone.
+are taxpayers.
+You say you have cut to the bone, but you should cut

-you can tell me how to get rid of the bonds," suggested Bennett.
+"Maybe you can tell me how to get rid of the

 Von Nieda said the Civic Congress recommended that work now being done by two city solicitors should be done by one, that when more policemen and firemen are needed "little fellows” be restored first wherever possible; that the city incinerating plant be closed; that the personnel of the city's two' sewage disposal plants be reduced; that the city's lighting bill be cut $40,000; that inspectors of lighting be abolished and their work done by policemen and the city's engineer's department.
 Personally he favored an income tax, he said, to relieve the I burden on real estate.